 Identify your harvested losses

-If you have a taxable account with Wealthfront, our daily Tax-Loss Harvesting and Direct Indexing features can possibly lower your taxes depending on your tax situation.
+If you have a taxable account with Wealthfront, our daily Tax-Loss Harvesting and Stock-level Tax-Loss Harvesting features can possibly lower your taxes depending on your tax situation.
 Your investment advisor should provide a summary of all your harvested losses that you can either apply to reduce your capital gains or up to $3,000 of ordinary income.
 Unused losses can be carried over to future tax years.
-Properly including the Form 1099 with your tax return is all that’s required to claim the tax savings benefit of Wealthfront’s Tax-Loss Harvesting and Direct Indexing.
+Properly including the Form 1099 with your tax return is all that’s required to claim the tax savings benefit of Wealthfront’s Tax-Loss Harvesting and Stock-level Tax-Loss Harvesting.

 Check for Qualified Small Business Stock (QSBS) exclusion